Is canning your own food really worth it?

 HOW MUCH TIME DOES IT TAKE TO CAN FOOD AT HOME?

 Canning does in fact take time, but the amount of time varies by food, processing time, and method.
 Since canning can take a while, you will want to make sure that you have time set aside for something like this!
-In some cases, it's actually faster to can (going down to your food storage and opening somethings that's actually prepared) than it is to cook all of those items fresh at meal time.
+In some cases, it's actually faster to can (going down to your food storage and opening some things that are actually prepared) than it is to cook all of those items fresh at meal time.

 SO, IS IT WORTH IT TO CAN FOOD AT HOME?